kdm9/rab/src/notebooks.md

 ```

-As above, set `--ip` and `--port` appropriately.
+Please set `--ip` and `--port` to your situation.
+An IP of 0.0.0.0 is equivalent to a wildcard, i.e. run on both the local and externally-accessible server adresses.
+Your port should be any number between 1025 and 65000 that you can remember (and isn't already taken by someone else on that server).
 The `-B` arguments map paths between the host and the container running jupyter -- please adjust these to include any directory you'll need to access, including host `/tmp` filesystems, NFS mounts, and your home dir.
 Additionally, conda is installed to `/opt/conda`, so add the following to your `~/.bashrc` or `~/.bash_env` to enable the use of conda within jupyter notebooks.

 ```
 if [ -f "/opt/conda/etc/profile.d/conda.sh" ]